fabiofelix/xHiPP/README.md

 Audio files will be presented with respective spectrograms whether the audio and the corresponded image stay in the audio directory (e.g. sound.mp3 and sound.png are inside *www/data/audio*).
 If just one of them (audio or image) is inside the directory, it will be presented to the user.

+> obs.: Browsers such as Firefox and Google Chrome can play only audios in PCM at 8 or 16 bits per sample.

 ### Data presentation

 When a user clicks on data points: